MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/enable-self-diagnostics.md

 > [!NOTE]
 >
 > - If the Application Insights .NET/.NET Core Framework SDK fails to parse any of those parameters in this configuration file, the configuration file will be treated as invalid, and self-diagnostics won't be enabled.
-> - This configuration file must be no more than 4 KiloBytes (KB).
+> - This configuration file must be no more than 4 kilobytes (KB).
 Otherwise, only the first 4 KB of content will be read.
 > - The Application Insights .NET/.NET Core Framework SDK will attempt to read the configuration file every 10 seconds and create or circularly overwrite the log file.

 Here are some explanations for the configuration parameters: